cupybara/java-langchains/README.md

 ## Use Cases
 Multiple chains can be chained together to create more powerful chains for complex use cases.

+### Document Comparison
+The [following unit test](src/test/java/com/github/hakenadu/javalangchains/usecases/DocumentComparisonTest.java) shows how the existing chains may be used to compare 2 or more documents.
+I guess more abstraction would be useful.
+I will target that in one of the next releases and then also include example code in this README.

 ### Retrieval Question-Answering Chain
-The [following integration test](src/test/java/com/github/hakenadu/javalangchains/usecases/RetrievalQaTest.java) provides a comprehensive solution for an information retrieval and summarization task, with the aim to provide concise, informative and relevant answers from a large set of documents.
+The [following unit test](src/test/java/com/github/hakenadu/javalangchains/usecases/RetrievalQaTest.java) provides a comprehensive solution for an information retrieval and summarization task, with the aim to provide concise, informative and relevant answers from a large set of documents.
 It combines multiple processes into a Question-Answering (QA) chain, each responsible for a specific task.

 ```java
 /*